luddeluddis/svelic_zotero/README.md

 ## Styles

 #### Vancouver_unnumbered_bibliography
-This style is a very slight alteration of the default CSL file Vancouver (version 2022-04-14) where the numbering of the bibliography has been removed.
+This style is a slight alteration of the default CSL file Vancouver (version 2022-04-14) where the numbering of the bibliography has been removed.
 You are thus forced to use numbered lists in Microsoft Word or corresponding software to number the bibliography.
 As a result, the numbers are easy to remove when transferring the bibliography to the RELIS database.
+This version also displays the full reference date for webpages (and other item types) instead of just the year.

-In essence the following two code blocks has been deleted from the default vancouver CSL style: ```<text variable="citation-number" suffix=". "/>``` and ```second-field-align="flush"```.
+To remove the numbering the following two code blocks has been deleted from the default vancouver CSL style: ```<text variable="citation-number" suffix=". "/>``` and ```second-field-align="flush"```.
+To change how the date diplays the ```<else>``` clause in the function ```<macro name="date">``` has been replaced with the code from the ```<if type="article-journal...```.

 ## Installation
 Zotero translators should be placed in the “translators” subdirectory of the [Zotero data directory](https://www.zotero.org/support/zotero_data#locating_your_zotero_library "/support/zotero_data#locating_your_zotero_library").